kamilburda/gimp-export-layers/README for Translators.md

         sudo apt-get install gettext

-2. Find the .pot file in the "export_layers/locale" directory.
+2. Find the .pot file in the "export_layers/locale" folder.
 3. Open up terminal and run

-        cd [path where you extracted the package]/export_layers/locale ./generate_po.sh [path to .pot file] [language]
+        cd [folder where you extracted the package]/export_layers/locale ./generate_po.sh [path to .pot file] [language]

-   A .po file is generated in the same directory as the current working directory.
+   A .po file is generated in the same folder as the current working directory.

    `[language]` represents your language in the format `ll_CC`, where `ll` is the language code and `CC` is the country code.
 For example, the French